mittalhub/mainframemodernization/patterns.md

 > In the scenarios where message-oriented middleware (MOM) systems such
 > as IBM MQ or TIBCO Enterprise Messaging Service (EMS) are already
-> running and integrated with mainframe, you cannot simply turn it off,
+> running and integrated with mainframe, you cannot simply turn MOM off,
 > or cut it out and replace it.
 Therefore, leverage existing MQ and
 > Enterprise Service Bus (ESB) solutions to integrate with cloud-based
 > streaming and messaging services.
 These act as a buffer to keep data